Veterinary Nurses

 Cody Receptionist

 Hello!
 My name is Cody, I have been part of the Dog Clinic team since June 2022.
 Although I originally joined the Dog Clinic as a Kennel Hand, I quickly began to grow into the Reception team.
-Growing up rurally, I spent most of my time with my two family dogs Cobber the border collie and Brax the Labrador, Sadly, we lost our Cobber Dog in January 2022 after 20 whole years of living an amazing life – that’s about the equivalent of living to 115 in human years!
+Growing up rurally, I spent most of my time with my two family dogs Cobber the Border collie and Brax the Labrador, Sadly, we lost our Cobber Dog in January 2022 after 20 whole years of living an amazing life – that’s about the equivalent of living to 115 in human years!

 You’ll most likely find me working on next-day surgical/consult forms, greeting you and your loves as you come into the clinic, assisting with the nursing team or even doing courtesy calls to make sure your loves ones are as happy and healthy as can be.

-Tash Kennel-hand – Junior Nurse
+Tash Kennel-hand – Client Services

 Back to Top